pbu-projects/Kaiju/README.md

 #### User Focus

-Whether a piece of software is running on highly optimized machine code or a literal hamster wheel doesn't matter to us.
-If the [test suite](#Our-Testing-Culture) accurately personifies the user and passes, keep the hamster running.
+Whether a piece of software is built with the fastest, loosely coupled, cloud native, kubernetes, (insert whatever new tech is the cool kid on the block) we honestly dont care.
+On the other hand, we wouldn't care if we pulled back the curtain and saw that the tech stack was a hamster lazily jogging on a hamster wheel.
+At the end of the day, we just want to make sure our design and [test suite](#Our-Testing-Culture) accurately personifies the users' need and that those tests pass.
+If that is the case, just give the hamster a high five and move on.

 ## How We Build